Ormael13/CoCX/classes/classes/Races/README.md

 Cons: Requires more complex code.
 Buffs and requirements won't properly show in race DB menu.

 There is no "best way" to do it; currently such races - Gargoyle, Alicorn, Elemental - use (2).

+## Debug forms

+_This is for easier debugging/testing._ You can define "debug forms" - lists of transformations/perks/statuses to quickly apply from `[Appearance] > [Racial Scores]` menu under that race.

+To do that, overwrite a `debugForms` race with a map.
+Each element is a debug form, its key is its name.
+A value should be a list of one of these objects:
+* transformations from TransformationLib (accessed via `game.transformations`)
+* StatusEffectType - added with zero values.
+To add a status effect with custom values, add a nested 5-element array `[effect type, value1, value2, value3, value4]`
+* IMutationPerkType - added with max stage.
+To add a different stage, add a nested 2-element array `[mutation type, stage]`
+* PerkType - added with zero values.
+To add a perk with custom values, add a nested 5-element array `[perk type, value1, value2, value3, value4]`.

+See Kitsune and Human races for example.

 ## Recommendations